Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Steelers stats and trends

-- Pittsburgh has four wins against the spread in 11 games this season.

-- The Steelers have an ATS record of 3-1 in their four games when underdogs by 4.5 points or more this year.
+- The Steelers have an against the spread record of 3-1 in their four games when underdogs by 4.5 points or more this season.

 - Pittsburgh's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Pittsburgh is 3-2 against the spread and 4-1 overall in games when it scores more than 21.8 points.
+- Pittsburgh is 3-2 against the spread and 4-1 overall when the team scores more than 21.8 points.

 - The Steelers have turned the ball over four more times (14 total) than the Ravens have forced a turnover (10) this season.